suncoast-devs/handbook/lessons/react-intro/lecture.md

 ---

+# We will teach you hooks

+Following our guide of teaching you currently deployed technolody but with an eye on the future...

+... we are teaching you hooks.
+However, if you start a `class` based project you'll be able to pick that up.

+---

 # What does a Component look like

 ## The rules of a React component are:

-- It must `extend React.Component`
+- It must be named following the `PascalCase` style.
-- It must have a `render()` method that returns JSX
+- It must be a function (`function` style or arrow-style) that returns JSX.
-- The JSX that `render()` returns must consist of _exactly_ one main element, with other elements contained within.
+- The JSX returned must consist of _exactly_ one main element, with other elements contained within.
 We'll see this more later.

 ---